shai-amar/java-data-structures/README.md

 Definition: A graph G = (V,E) is singly-linked list if every element contains some data and a link to the next element, which allows to keep the structure.

 ### Circular linked list
+Definition: A graph G = (V,E) is a circular linked list if it is a sequence of elements in which every element has link to its next element in the sequence and the last element has a link to the first element in the sequence.

 ### Doubly linked list
 Definition: A graph G = (V,E) is doubly-linked list if it is a singly-linked list and in addition every node in it also contains a link to the previous node.